5.2 Algorithm Conventions

 - Let val be OperationName().

-Assert : val is never anabrupt completion .- If val is a
+Assert : val is anormal completion .- Set val to val.[[Value]].

 or ?